Jamster3000/Quorum/README.md

 - MinIO on `localhost:9000` (dashboard at `localhost:9001`)

 ### 4. Apply the database schema
+> This happens automatically and all tables in initialize.sqrl are created when the server starts up.
+SKIP this step if you are going to be running the server.
+This step is more informational on how to view the database.

 1. Go to [app.surrealdb.com](https://app.surrealdb.com)
 2. Create a new connection with these details: